 Even if sustainability, ethics and environmental concerns are outside of your radar when planning your next meal, the UON Student Sustainable Cookbook is a fantastic collection of simple, cost effective and tasty recipes that will, at least, prevent you from existing on home brand chips and some form of thin gruel.

 The UON Student Sustainable Cookbook is a wonderful toolkit for anyone juggling the need to eat, afford textbooks, accommodation and the occasional box of wine.
 The recipes are easy enough for those whose culinary adventures ended with mud-pies in their grandparents back yard, yet adaptable enough for those with more of a flair in the edible arts.
-It’s available as a free pdf or as a hard-copy, which can be purchased from NUSA.
+So got check it out – it’s available as a free pdf.